NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 #### Test Plan and Bugs
 Track all bugs on **GitHub Issues**
 **Functional Requirements:**
-  - **Unit Testing:** Verify meal macronutrient calculation functions.
-Verify shopping list price calculation functions.
+  - **Unit Testing:** Verify shopping list price calculation functions.
 Test rendering of individual handlebars by hardcoding data in the test.
 Verify data access models pull correct data.
   - **Integration Testing:** Test interactions between components (Verify all HTTP requests and API calls render)

   - **Validation Testing:** Check that pages satisfy the requirements by checking the html response for required data
-  - **System Testing:** Check that the system works as a whole by using the Cypress library to write a test to simulate user flow through the website.
+  - **System Testing:** End to End testing to check that the system works as a whole by using the Cypress library to write a test to simulate user flow through the website.

-  - **Black Box Testing: (probably won't do this anymore)** Create a variety of personas to verify all functional requirements by testing as they would use the website

   - **Bug Tracking:** Use GitHub Issues to log and resolve bugs.